pmensik/exchange-api/README.md

 ## Logging in

 You can connect either via provided URL or with Exchange autodiscover feature.
 Credentials will be read from environment if you don't provide any parameters.
 See corresponding functions in `exchange.ews.authentication` namespace.
+Exchange service object is than stored in an atom and used for all subsequent API calls.

 ## Examples